jeff3071/ai_bot/Readme.md

 poetry install
 ```

+Create `testdata` directory in the root directory and add files.

+> Now we only support `.md` files.

-Create a `.env` file in the root directory and add the following environment variables:
+(Optional) Create a `.env` file in the root directory and add the following environment variables:

 ```bash
 LANGCHAIN_TRACING_V2=true
 LANGCHAIN_API_KEY=<LANGCHAIN_API_KEY>
 ```
 > Note: You can get the `LANGCHAIN_API_KEY` from [LangSmith](https://www.langchain.com/langsmith).

-Create `testdata` directory in the root directory and add files.

-> Now we support only `.md` files.

 ## Usage